dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Hard] [Solution] 295.
 Find Median from Data Stream

-### sort by efficiency and speed then greedily keep largest speeds with min-heap and try every solution
+### sort by efficiency and speed then greedily keep track min speeds with heap to drop
 ```c++
 class Solution {
 public: